My-Learning-Corner-MLC/CleanArchitecture.Sample1/README.md

 Message broker is an important piece of microservices, which enables services and applications can communicate with each other using messages.

 These are some basic concept of a message broker:
-- Producer: The service/application responsible for sending messages.
+- **Producer**: The service/application responsible for sending messages.
 In publish/subscribe pattern they are called publishers.
-- Consumer: The endpoint that consumes messages waiting in the message broker.
+- **Consumer**: The endpoint that consumes messages waiting in the message broker.
 In publish/subscribe pattern they are called subscribers.
-- Queue/topic: a folder in filesystem, where message broker uses them to store messages.
+- **Queue/topic**: a folder in filesystem, where message broker uses them to store messages.

 There are two common distribution patterns:
-1. Point-to-point messaging
+**Point-to-point messaging**
 In this pattern, only one-to-one relation set between the sender and the receiver of the message.
 (Queue message broker)

 ![Message Broker Distribution: point-to-point messaging](images/message_broker_example_1.png)

-2. Publish/subscribe
+**Publish/subscribe**
 This pattern is slightly different from the previous one.
 For this publish/subscribe pattern, the sender of the message does not know anything about the receivers.
 It's mean that the message is being sent to the topic, it will distribute to all subcribers's endpoints of the topic.

 ![Message Broker Distribution: publish/subscribe messaging](images/message_broker_example_2.png)

 Advantages of message broker: